-According to the European Commission (the "Commission"), there remain risks for the short-term economic development of Bulgaria.
-In the second half of 2014, business and consumer confidence weakened and their prolonged weakness could lead to a decrease in domestic demand.
-The ongoing deleveraging process in the economy could further limit private investment.
-In addition, investment activity in 2014 was mainly driven by government investment supported by the accelerated absorption of EU funds but the availability of EU funds is expected to decrease in the coming years.
-As a result, the Commission has lowered its real GDP growth forecast for 2015 to 0.8 per cent. and it expects growth of 1.0 per cent. in 2016.
-Economic activity within the EU is expected to gradually strengthen over the course of 2015 and accelerate further in 2016; however, lower than expected economic growth in Bulgaria's major export partners (Germany, Italy, Turkey, Romania and Greece) could have an adverse effect on the Bulgarian economy, resulting in lower economic growth than currently projected.
+According to the European Commission (the "Commission"), the risks to the growth outlook for Bulgaria are balanced.
+According to the Commission's Winter 2016 Economic Forecast which was published on 4 February 2016, the GDP growth for Bulgaria in 2016 is expected to be 1.5 per cent., which represents a reduction in growth as compared to 2015, as growth-supporting factors, including the absorption of EU funds, will be weaker due to the transition to the new programme period for 2014 to 2020.
+The GDP growth is expected to increase to 2.0 per cent. in 2017.
+The strong export growth and gains in employment could lead to higher than expected consumption and investment growth.
+On the other hand, geopolitical uncertainties and a slowdown in main trading partners (Germany, Italy, Turkey, Romania and Greece) could have an adverse effect on the Bulgarian economy, resulting in lower economic growth than currently projected.
 Although the Bulgarian government (the "Government") has announced its intention to pursue a series of economic and fiscal reforms, and has commenced the implementation of some of these initiatives, no assurance can be given that such initiatives will be adequately funded, will achieve or maintain the necessary long term political support, will be fully implemented or will prove successful in achieving their objectives.